Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 Taking a closer look at the gradient term, we can rewrite it as:
 $$ \color{red}{\frac{\delta L}{\delta w_c}} = \frac{\delta L}{\delta z_c} \frac{\delta z_c}{\delta w_c}$$

-Recall, we also know that the output of neuron c is simply the dot product of the weight of neuron c and the output of neuron b:
+Recall, we also know that the output of neuron c is simply
 $$z_c = w_c*z_b$$.
 This means that taking the derivative of $$ z_c $$ w.r.t $$ w_c $$ is $$z_b$$.

 Incorporating what we discussed, we arrive at
 **$$ \frac{\delta L}{\delta w_c} = \frac{\delta L}{\delta z_c} z_b$$** which we will use to update the neuron's weight.

-Importantly, we see that the optimization problem for neuron c depends on the output and hence the weight of b and a.
-When the weight of b and a gets updated during each training epoch, the input that is fed into layer c changes as well.
+Importantly, we see that the weight update of neuron c depends on the output, and hence the weight of b and a.
+And since the weight of b and a gets updated during each training epoch, the input being fed into layer c changes as well.
 If left untreated we could see why the input distribution to layer c could vary significantly, especially during early epochs when the model is "learning the ropes".
-Intuitively speaking, if the input distribution keeps on changing, it would be hard for layer c to learn any meaningful pattern.
+Intuitively, and plausibly speaking, if the input distribution keeps changing, it makes sense that it would be hard for layer c to learn any meaningful pattern.

 *Aside: when updating a neural network within one training iteration, we have to first update the $${k+1}^{th}$$ layer, before we can update the $$k^{th}$$ layer (take it for granted if you are not familiar), this reverse order of update is dictated by the backpropagation algorithm.*